CoalUnicorn/i2c_puppet-Linux/LINUX.md

 - The Sym key now acts as a Control key, so SYM+C is Control-C
 - The four top button keys are now used to provide the missing characters.

-The original definiton of the keys were this.
-I'm including the spacebar, newline/enter, backspace, Microphone and Spkeaer keys because they provide characters not indicated on the key.
-For instance, ALT + spacebar provides TAB, and ALT+NewLine is the pipe character.
+The original definition of the keys was this.
+I'm including the spacer, newline/enter, backspace, Microphone and Speaker keys because they provide characters not indicated on the key.
+For instance, ALT + spacer provides TAB, and ALT+NewLine is the pipe character.

 |      | L1    | L2    |    R1 |    R2 | SPKR | Mic| BS | NL |  SPACE  |